mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/scale-service/index.md

 ---
+layout: layout.pug
-post_title: Scaling a Service
+title: Scaling a Service
-nav_title: Scaling
+navigationTitle: Scaling
-menu_order: 003.2
+menuWeight: 003.2
 ---

 This tutorial shows how to scale a service using the web interface and the CLI.